-As part of our commitment to be Dementia Friendly, we run monthly Dementia Friendly screenings at 20 of our cinemas across the country, and over 200 of our staff have already become Dementia Friends by attending Dementia Friends sessions.
+As part of our commitment to be Dementia Friendly, Picturehouse run monthly Dementia Friendly screenings at 20 of our cinemas across the country, and over 200 of our staff have attended information sessions run by The Alzheimer’s Society to become Dementia Friends*.

 Dementia Friendly screenings aim to make cinema more accessible to local dementia communities by providing a fun and inclusive experience to enable people living with dementia, their families and carers to attend the cinema in a safe and welcoming environment.